European stocks lose ground after mixed reaction to stimulus plans

 Airline stocks including British Airways parent IAG fell on Thursday’s markets.
 Photograph: Chris Ratcliffe/Bloomberg

 European markets were muted on Thursday as some stocks lost part of the gains made a day earlier.
-Dealers said there was mixed reaction to the European Central Bank statement on its plans to stimulate the economy following months of Covid-19 lock downs.
+Dealers said there was mixed reaction to the European Central Bank statement on its plans to stimulate the economy following months of coronavirus lockdowns.

 Dublin